(For the Brazilian footballer Ronaldo, click here)

-His €100 million (£88m/$117m) move to Serie A means that he has had to get used to a change of scenery and adapt to the Italian game, but it hasn't altered his appetite for business.
+His £13 million (€15m/$18m) move back to the Premier League means that he must re-adjust to the English game, but it hasn't altered his appetite for business.

 But exactly how much is Ronaldo now worth?
 It's difficult to say exactly but what is clear is that he will be firmly among the highest-paid athletes in the world for a while yet.

-What is Ronaldo's net worth?
+- What is Cristiano Ronaldo's net worth?

-What is Ronaldo's salary?
+- What is Cristiano Ronaldo's salary?

-*Based on reported Juventus salary
+*Based on reported Manchester United salary

 Ronaldo's most significant sponsorship deal is with Nike, which was renewed around the same time he extended his last Madrid contract.